How to install and manage Azure Stack Updates

 |Azure Stack Update Feed|

-Before you start the update, you should also check for any active alerts in Azure Stack as well as run Test-AzureStack which runs some basic validation of your Azure Stack integrated system.
+Before you start the update, you should also check for any active alerts in Azure Stack as well as run Test-AzureStack which runs some necessary validation of your Azure Stack integrated system.

 How to update Azure Stack